Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Discussion and Outlook

 \section{Discussion and Outlook}

 We have introduced a hidden Markov model for the description of a set of possibly coupled emitters, if only the sum of their signals is measured.
-We distinguish two main types of emitter interaction, namely cooperative and competitive emission.
-In case of competitive emission, the resulting signal can often exhibit only few states and thereby disguise the true number of emitters.
-This can lead to an underestimation of the number of emitters, so it is important to note that the VND model we introduce allows to draw the right conclusion whether emitters work cooperatively or competitively even if the number of emitters is underestimated.
+We distinguish two main types of emitter interaction within our VND Markov models, namely cooperative and competitive behavior.
+In case of a competitive model, the resulting signal can often exhibit only few states and thereby disguise the true number of emitters.
+This can lead to an underestimation of the number of emitters, so it is important to note that the VND model we introduce allows to draw the right conclusion of cooperative or competitive behavior even if the number of emitters is underestimated.
 In summary, the VND model is a powerful tool to distinguish different types of emitter interaction which is robust to underestimation of the number of emitters.

 The VND model faces the typical limitations of homogeneous Markov models in that changes in emitter behavior over time cannot be modeled in this setting.
 Furthermore, the assumption of permutation invariance states that all emitters are equal in their dynamics and interaction between any pair of emitters is the same.
-In cases of ion channels which gate cooperatively as a consequence of chemical interaction between nearby channels, this assumption is violated.
+In a hypothetical system of ion channels forming collectively gating clusters but where different clusters gate independently and possibly differently from each other, this assumption would be violated.
 The requirement of conditional independence goes even further and restricts interaction between emitters to stem exclusively from the overall state of the system which leads to a ``mean field like'' interaction.
+This assumption is not satisfied by the CK model of clustered gating.

+In Section~\ref{subsec:det_suit_model} we show that the VND model can achieve a good fit to real RyR2 ion channel traces and indicates competitive gating.
+We stress that the competitive phenomenology also appears compatible with the ``driver channel'' hypothesis put forth by \cite{PDNEFC2012} in a system of multiple RyR1 channels, where one channel with very high activity allows for the activation of nearby channels through Calcium transduction.
+However, from the current time series measured on a membrane with multiple channels as investigated here, one cannot determine whether the finding of competitive gating stems from the presence of a ``driver channel'' or not.
+The VND model is flexible and can similarly yield a good fit to systems with multiple driver channels, therefore we speculate that it is useful to describe various other ion channel current time series.